dwidge/aragula-ai-vscode/README.md

-# aragula-ai
+# aragula-ai-vscode

-This Visual Studio Code extension integrates with OpenAI's API to assist with code analysis and modifications based on natural language queries.
+A VSCode assistant that uses tools/function-calling.
+It runs bash commands and uses some file helpers to discover/read/write code.
+It uses AI within some of the tools, like cleaning up stdout from a bash command.

 ## Features

-AI-Powered Code Assistance: Ask the AI questions about your code or request modifications.
+Ask the AI questions about your code or request modifications.

+You can ask it to fix code and retry unit tests until they pass.

+Select files and right click and choose Ask AI to send them with your prompt.

 The extension reads the contents of your open files and provides responses based on the OpenAI API.

-Interactive Chat Window: Opens a webview panel where you can interact with the AI and receive responses directly within VS Code.
-Automatic File Updates: Modifications suggested by the AI can be applied to your codebase automatically.
+Modifications suggested by the AI can be applied to your codebase automatically.

 ## Requirements